Table of Contents

 - Popular Exam Questions Regarding DNA Transcription and Translation

-Up until the 1970s, a common belief was that transcription of DNA into RNA and the flow of information from gene to protein only took place in this one direction.
-However, with the discovery of retroviruses, it was found that via an enzyme called reverse transcriptase, a virus can transfer its RNA genome into the DNA as well.
+Until the 1970s, a common belief was that transcription of DNA into RNA and the flow of information from gene to protein only took place in this one direction.
+However, with the discovery of retroviruses, it was found that via an enzyme called reverse transcriptase, a virus can also transfer its RNA genome into DNA.
 This mechanism is referred to as reverse transcription.
 It takes place via the formation of telomere sequences by telomere extension at the end of the chromatin, for instance.
-You can learn more about retroviruses in another article.
+More information about retroviruses in detailed in another article.

 Gene Expression: Transcription, Processing, Translation